 High Point University, a private institution in North Carolina, illustrates the often dire consequences of treating students as consumers.
-High Point University had an 80.2% acceptance rate in Fall 2014 and a total undergraduate enrollment of 4,208.115 For the 2015-2016 academic year it charged \$32,430 for tuition and fees and \$12,200 for room and board.116 High Point has an average freshman retention rate of 77%, a 4-year graduation rate of 59%, and a 6-year graduation rate of 63%.117 Of the students who graduated in 2014, 52% had taken student loans and the average indebtedness of the 2014 graduating class was \$34,096.118 For the 2011 graduating class, the default rate was 9.4%.119 By way of comparison, Bates College is a private institution in Lewiston, Maine that is ranked #25 on the U.S. News and World National Liberal Arts Colleges rankings.120 Bates had a 25.4% acceptance rate in Fall 2014 and a total undergraduate enrollment of 1,773.121 For the 2015-2016 academic year it charged \$48,435 for tuition and fees and \$14,105 for room and board.122 Bates has an average freshman retention rate of 94%, a 4-year graduation rate of 83%, and a 6-year graduation rate of 88%.123 Of the students who graduated in 2014 40% had taken out student loans and the average indebtedness of the 2014 graduating class was \$18,929.124 For the 2011 graduating class, the default rate was 1.4%.125 For further comparison, Boston College (a private institution in Massachusetts with about 9,000 undergraduates) has a freshman retention rate of 95%, a 4-year graduation rate of 88%, a 6-year graduation rate of 91%, an average total indebtedness for the 2014 graduating class of \$21,099, and a default rate for 2011 graduating class of 1.4%.126
+High Point University had an 80.2% acceptance rate in Fall 2014 and a total undergraduate enrollment of 4,208.
+For the 2015-2016 academic year it charged \$32,430 for tuition and fees and \$12,200 for room and board.
+High Point has an average freshman retention rate of 77%, a 4-year graduation rate of 59%, and a 6-year graduation rate of 63%.
+Of the students who graduated in 2014, 52% had taken student loans and the average indebtedness of the 2014 graduating class was \$34,096.
+For the 2011 graduating class, the default rate was 9.4%.
+By way of comparison, Bates College is a private institution in Lewiston, Maine that is ranked #25 on the U.S. News and World National Liberal Arts Colleges rankings.
+Bates had a 25.4% acceptance rate in Fall 2014 and a total undergraduate enrollment of 1,773.
+For the 2015-2016 academic year it charged \$48,435 for tuition and fees and \$14,105 for room and board.
+Bates has an average freshman retention rate of 94%, a 4-year graduation rate of 83%, and a 6-year graduation rate of 88%.
+Of the students who graduated in 2014 40% had taken out student loans and the average indebtedness of the 2014 graduating class was \$18,929.
+For the 2011 graduating class, the default rate was 1.4%.
+For further comparison, Boston College (a private institution in Massachusetts with about 9,000 undergraduates) has a freshman retention rate of 95%, a 4-year graduation rate of 88%, a 6-year graduation rate of 91%, an average total indebtedness for the 2014 graduating class of \$21,099, and a default rate for 2011 graduating class of 1.4%.

-High Point University was highlighted in a 2008 article in the Chronicle of Higher Education entitled "Club Ed: This University Is at Your Service."127 High Point experienced a revival due to its "jaw-dropping menu of student services."
-128 This expansion of student services was the brainchild of the college's president Nido R. Qubein, who the article describes as "a motivational speaker and businessman who believes that the customer (that is, the student) should be not only satisfied, but wowed."129 Thanks to President Qubein, High Point University has a director of WOW! who was hired to "come up with ways to please current and prospective students."130 different types of free frozen treats.132 The cafeteria offers live music and a nearby concierge desk with a chief concierge who sends out dry cleaning and makes restaurant reservations, among other things.133 The school offers automated student wakeup calls, delivers each student a birthday card signed by the president with a Starbucks gift card inside, provides snack kiosks across campus with free pretzels, drinks, and bananas, and leaves gifts based on students' individual preferences in students' dorms for when they return from breaks.134 High Point also built a new building informally known as "The Multiplex," which houses a sports bar, a movie theatre, and a steakhouse.135 In further renovations, High Point University added six fountains in two years and its promenade has hidden speakers that play classical music during the day.136
+High Point University was highlighted in a 2008 article in the Chronicle of Higher Education entitled "Club Ed: This University Is at Your Service."
+High Point experienced a revival due to its "jaw-dropping menu of student services."
+This expansion of student services was the brainchild of the college's president Nido R. Qubein, who the article describes as "a motivational speaker and businessman who believes that the customer (that is, the student) should be not only satisfied, but wowed."
+Thanks to President Qubein, High Point University has a director of WOW! who was hired to "come up with ways to please current and prospective students."

+An image of High Point University is shown to the right.
+As mentioned earlier, High Point's student services include an ice-cream truck that laps the campus providing 500 different types of free frozen treats.
+The cafeteria offers live music and a nearby concierge desk with a chief concierge who sends out dry cleaning and makes restaurant reservations, among other things.
+The school offers automated student wakeup calls, delivers each student a birthday card signed by the president with a Starbucks gift card inside, provides snack kiosks across campus with free pretzels, drinks, and bananas, and leaves gifts based on students' individual preferences in students' dorms for when they return from breaks.
+High Point also built a new building informally known as "The Multiplex," which houses a sports bar, a movie theatre, and a steakhouse.
+In further renovations, High Point University added six fountains in two years and its promenade has hidden speakers that play classical music during the day.